symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Removing a cosignatory
 ======================

-Once you have finished this guide, delete a cosignatory from the multisig.
-Multisig accounts can be converted again into regular accounts by removing all cosignatories.
-Make sure you own the multisig private key!
+Once you have added Carol, let's **delete a cosignatory** from the multisig.

-The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to ``1``.
-The multisig modification transaction is wrapped in an aggregate complete, as only one account is required to delete others from the multisig.
+The following code shows how to **remove a cosignatory** from the 2-of-3 multisig account with ``minRemoval`` set to 1.

-.. note:: The ``minRemoval`` parameter indicates the number of required signatures to delete an account from the multisig.
+The **minRemoval parameter** indicates the number of required signatures to delete an account from the multisig.
 You can increase or decrease it the same way you :ref:`modify minApproval parameter <guide-modify-a-multisig-account-min-approval>`.

 .. example-code::